matteoparlato/OutlookCOMM/README.md

 **NOTE**

-> May be necessary to apply further changes to the code for versions prior to NAV 2018 (looking at you NAV Classic :eyes:)
+> May be necessary to apply further changes to the code for versions prior to NAV 2018 (looking at you NAV Classic :eyes:) - see [Wiki](https://github.com/matteoparlato/OutlookCOMM/wiki) for more documentation

 Codeunit 397 Mail